 Affordable accommodations.
 Check.
 Great location.
 Check.
-Showgirl revue.
-Check.
 Open-air shops.
 Check.
 Bally’s offers a balance of something old and something new in Vegas.

-Classic, bedazzled, inexpensive, right smack in the middle of everything
+Classic, inexpensive, right smack in the middle of everything

 The Sterling Brunch is an absolute must and we'll tell you why: You'll be served by waiters wearing tuxedos and white gloves.
 Offered on weekends in BLT Steak, it's been a staple at Bally's for more decades than we can remember.
 This is a chance to indulge in things you'd almost never eat -- Sturgeon caviar, oysters and lobster tail as well as plenty of stuff dipped in chocolate -- and you get to wash it down with Perrier-Jouët Champagne.

-Even though the base-level rooms in the Indigo Tower are spacious and fairly modern (renovated in 2004), without a doubt you'll want to stay in the Jubilee Tower, which was remodeled in 2014.
-Named after the resort's headlining show, everything is contemporary from the headboards and décor to the bathrooms, which have rain showerheads.
-The only drawback of staying in the Jubilee Tower is that it's far from the pool.
-You'll have to walk through the entire joint -- the casino as well as past the shops, food court, sports book and spa -- to get to it.
+Even though the base-level rooms in the Jubilee Tower are spacious and fairly modern, without a doubt you'll want to stay in the Resort Tower.
+Everything is contemporary from the headboards and décor to the bathrooms, which have rain showerheads.

 Not all views are created equally.
 If you splurge on the Jubilee Tower, you should also splurge on the view.
 The north side of this tower faces The Cromwell and Flamingo, which isn't a bad thing, however over on the south side you'll have awesome views of the Fountains of Bellagio and Eiffel Tower.